Red wine has some health benefits, but is beating deadly diseases one of them?

 Research has shown that alcohol in moderate amounts, specifically red wine, may have some benefits to heart health, may help prevent Alzheimer’s disease and may improve overall health.
 Because moderation is key, the American Cancer Society, along with the federal government’s dietary guidelines, recommend no more than one drink a day for women and two for men.

-“I think we all underestimate our intake,” says Sharon Orrange, MD, a clinical associate professor of medicine at the Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC.
+“I think we all underestimate our intake,” says Sharon Orrange, MD, a primary care physician at Keck Medicine of USC and clinical associate professor of medicine at the Keck School of Medicine of USC.
 “It’s seven drinks a week for women.
 Men can have two drinks a night.
 I tell my patients to pick two to three nights during the week — say Monday, Tuesday, Thursday — that they’re not going to drink at all.”

 The issue gets more complicated, though, when talking about cancer.
 Heavy drinking is no doubt a cause of cancer, particularly of the throat, mouth, liver and colon, because this is where alcohol comes into direct contact in the body.
 Toxins in alcohol may contribute to cell damage that leads to cancer.
 Breast cancer risk also goes up with heavy drinking, possibly because alcohol can increase levels of estrogen, which can feed cancer.